 Genesis has provided comprehensive spinal cord injury services for 35 years, and four years ago, developed the Quad Cities’ only spinal cord injury treatment team.

-In 2010, Genesis also became the only program in Iowa to earn CARF accreditations for inpatient and outpatient spinal cord systems of care.
-Nationwide, there are only about 80 spinal cord programs to have such an accreditation.
+In 2010, Genesis also became the only program in Iowa to earn CARF accreditations for inpatient and outpatient Spinal Cord System of Care.
+Genesis is one of only 80 accredited spinal cord programs throughout the nation.

 Ayers spent a month on the Rehabilitation Unit at Genesis’ West Central Park campus in Davenport, where he received specialized spinal cord injury care.